 The French Alliance was the most important event of the war.
 Without France the colonies would have remained British subjects.
 The French navy played a large role in the surrender of Cornwallis at Yorktown and made the war a global affair not a civil war.

 The British Army was arguably one of the best armies in the world, but rather small.
 During the time of Frederick the Great, he estimated that the British standing army was around 20,000 men.
-However, their technological advancements in Naval warfare and their geographical location made them one of the strongest militaries in the world.
+However, their technological advancements in Naval warfare and their geographical location made them one of the strongest armies in the world.
 The British empire was often supported with mercenaries, such as the Hessians and in the case of the American Revolution, Indians and Loyalists.

 By the 18th century the British had met and defeated all of their foes and become the supreme power in the world, but they were not invincible.
 However, they would struggle to end the war in America and ultimately be defeated.
 While this is not a comprehensive list it does give a general idea about why the British Army struggled in America: